Adoption in South Australia

-If you are considering adopting a child, you will have to apply through the Department for Child Protection.
+If you're considering adopting a child, you'll have to apply through the Department for Child Protection (DCP).
 The eligibility criteria, procedures and costs for adopting a child from overseas or locally will vary and are available on the department's website.

 Placing a child for adoption

-If you are considering relinquishing your child for adoption, it is important that you contact the Department for Child Protection Placement Services.
-Social Workers there can assist you through the process, as well as discuss alternatives to adoption, such as foster care, placing your child with relatives, or getting more support for you to raise your child yourself.
+If you're considering relinquishing your child for adoption, it's important that you contact DCP Placement Services.
+Social workers there can assist you through the process, as well as discuss alternatives to adoption, such as foster care, placing your child with relatives, or getting more support for you to raise your child yourself.

 Seeking adoption information

 You can access adoption information from the original adoption file.
 Certain relatives of the adopted person may be able to access this information.
-If you want to find your birth relative, you will need to have this information.
+If you want to find your birth relative, you'll need to have this information.